RAbadiaH/forecasting-through-deep-learning-and-modal-decomposition-in-multi-phase-concentric-jets/README.md

 This repository contains the code and dataset files for the paper: "Forecasting through deep learning and modal decomposition in multi-phase concentric jets", L. Mata, R. Abadia-Heredia, M. Lopez-Martin, J.M.
 Perez and S. Le Clainche. https://arxiv.org/abs/2212.12731.

-All code files are available in this (github) repository.
 The description of the different files is as follows:

 - Normal_MONO_sim.mat: Data set corresponding to the simulation of the single-phase flow, without HODMD.
 In the paper this data set is referenced as S1.
 - Normal_STS_sim.mat: Data set corresponding to the simulation of the two-phase flow problem without surface tension and with the simple geometry (spatial mesh with no bluff body).
 In the paper this data set is referenced as S2.